senanindya/senanindya.github.io/_pages/about.md

   - /about.html
 ---

-Greetings!!!
+Hello!<br />
 I am Anindya Sen. I have completed B.Tech. in Computer Science and Engineering from <a href="https://vit.ac.in/">Vellore Institute of Technology (VIT),Vellore</a>, Tamil Nadu, India.
-My primary research interest lies in Machine Learning Applications, Computer Vision, and Image Processing.<br /><br /></div>
+My primary research interest lies in Machine Learning Applications, Computer Vision, and Image Processing.<br /><br />

 <b> I am open to any Research Collaborations in the field of *Large Language Models*, *Medical Imaging* and *Chat bots*.
 Please reach out if you have anything to discuss or want to work together.  </b> <a href="mailto:senanindya5@gmail.com"><i class="fas fa-envelope"></i></a> <br />